EndArixx/ArmouredWurm/README.md

 Java 2D game engine

 This is a 2D game engine Created by John Mark Stanley.
-  It was created using Eclipse for the java programming and Spriter Pro/Open Canvas 6 for the artwork.
+  It was created using Eclipse for the Java programming and Spriter Pro/Open Canvas 6 for the Sprites.

 # License: